Tom Holland > Andrew Garfield > Tobey Maguire

 What’s it about?

 It was the fight of the century!
 The greatest conflict of our time!
 The superhero war to end all superhero wars (at least until the next one).
 When tragedy struck and the heroes of the MCU were forced to sign the Sokovia Accords that would limit what they could do and when they could do it, battle lines were drawn between Steve Rogers, Captain America (Chris Evans), oldest and most experienced of the Avengers who believed the heroes knew best when and how to act, and Tony Stark, Iron Man (Robert Downey, Jr.), the futurist and technological genius, who, after witnessing the destruction of their previous adventures, believed that heroes needed to be regulated!
-At their greatest hour of need, Tony Stark enlisting the aid of the mysterious Spider-Man (Tom Holland) to stem the tide of the war, and now that the superhero civil war has reached its end, Spider-Man… has to stop some guy with tech wings (Michael Keaton) from robbing stuff.
+At their greatest hour of need, Stark enlisted the aid of the mysterious Spider-Man (Tom Holland) to stem the tide of the war, and now that the superhero civil war has reached its end, Spider-Man… has to stop some guy with tech wings (Michael Keaton) from robbing stuff.

 Spider-Man: Homecoming is a miracle.
 Seriously.
 Before we get anywhere near the movie itself and the contents therein, we have to acknowledge that the existence of Spider-Man: Homecoming is a miraculous feat almost unheard of in Hollywood.
 When Marvel Studios first launched Iron Man in 2008, the first movie from what was essentially a brand new studio, it was a minor miracle that it was any good at all let alone legitimately good, when Marvel Studios’ years of planning came to fruition, culminating in 2012’s The Avengers, it was miraculous that a movie assembling the greatest heroes of several different movies to fight the foes no single superhero could withstand somehow worked, and now we just kind of take it for granted that gigantic movies with multiple, franchise-leading heroes will show up every two to three years.
 But last year’s Captain America: Civil War, more than being the first movie with so many heroes fighting each other (for whatever reason), heralded something truly unprecedented: Movie executives getting over their own egos.